draftable/compare-api-net-client/README.md

     - `right` - content of the right comparison side, with insertions highlights applied
     - `combined` - content of left and right document, placed side by side
     - `single_page` - comparison content in single page mode.
-  - `icludeCoverPage` - indicates  whether combined comparison should include a cover page
+  - `includeCoverPage` - indicates  whether combined comparison should include a cover page

 There can be multiple exports of the same type, created for the same comparison.
 Class `Export` represents a  single export.
 It has the following properties: